ypinhsuan/tp/docs/UserGuide.md

 * Type a command in the command box and press <kbd>Enter</kbd> to execute it.<br>
    e.g. Type **`help`** and press <kbd>Enter</kbd> to open the help window.<br>

-   Some example commands you can try:
+   Here are some example commands you can try:

    * **`list`** : Lists all students and classes.